magneticio/vamp.io/content/documentation/getting-started/installation.md

 ## Option 2: Run Vamp with an external Mesos cluster

 If you want to tweak things a bit more, grab the Vamp all-in-one Docker image and provide your own Mesosphere stack.

-1. Pull the latest Vamp image.
-{{% copyable %}}<pre> docker pull magneticio/vamp:latest</pre>{{% /copyable %}}

-2. Now set up a Mesosphere stack on Google Compute Engine or Digital Ocean really easily using the great wizards at [Mesosphere.com](https://mesosphere.com/downloads/).
+1. Set up a Mesosphere stack on Google Compute Engine or Digital Ocean really easily using the great wizards at [Mesosphere.com](https://mesosphere.com/downloads/).

-3. After the wizard is finished, we are going to do two things:
+2. After the wizard is finished, we are going to do two things:

     a) Make a note of the Marathon endpoint, typically something like `http://10.143.22.49:8080` We are going to pass this in as an environment variable to our Vamp Docker container